 If the door knocking is constant, then please contact a member of your family or the Police.
 You can also readily pick up a ‘no sales or cold callers’ sticker to put on your door, which can at least let some door knockers know you won’t answer.

 If a salesperson or workman comes to your door promoting their business, you should always be wary.
-If you do open the door, you should firstly follow the tips mentioned previously in this article.
+If you do open the door, you should first follow the tips mentioned previously in this article.

 - Tree cutting

 They will then proceed to give you a price for all the work and ask for the money upfront.
-In most cases, the “builders” will start the work but then never come back – leaving you with an unfinished project and a huge hole in your wallet.
+In some cases, the “builders” will start the work but then never come back – leaving you with an unfinished project and a huge hole in your wallet.

 The sad reality is that older people are the main targets.
 Salesmen will try their best to confuse you by using jargon associated with the industry, whilst putting unfair amounts of pressure on you to sign-up.
 The key thing to remember is that if you really needed what they were offering, you would already have had it done.

 Tips to keep your home safe:

-- Ask someone in your family to house sit.
+- Ask someone in your family to house-sit.

 - Use automatic timers on your lights to give the appearance that you are at home.

-- Avoid discussing your holiday online – You don’t know who might read this!
+- Avoid discussing your holiday online.
+You don’t know who might read this!

 - Take advantage of the Royal Mail Keep Safe service.